 She said scientists have had success using this approach with gastrointestinal disorders in kids to “predict which individuals would respond favorably to a dietary intervention.
 And we’ve seen potential evidence of that with probiotics, as well.”

 Other autism studies are focused on finding microbiome-based treatments.
-One that’s underway is looking at whether giving children a probiotic for six months improves their autism symptoms.

 In this study, researchers “saw improvement in the core symptoms of autism, improvement in quality of life, and a decrease in some of the symptoms commonly associated with autism, both on the behavioral and social side,” said Luna.